johnmtayag/Amazon-Recommender-System/README.md

 4. **Plotting Explained Variance**
    The amount of variance explained by each eigenvector is visualized to understand the significance of each component.
 Note that the first principal component explains nearly 100% of the variance.
 However, two principal components are used in this analysis to make visualizing the results easier.

 PCA was performed on both the original power generation values as well as the reconstructed values.
 The first principal component of the reconstructed power values explains over 90% of the variance while the first two principal components of the original power values only explain about 70% of the variance.
+Thus, utilizing the principal components of the reconstructed power values may help us achieve better overall anomaly detection.

 <p align="center">
   <img src="images/comparing_variance_explained.png" alt="Explained Variance" width="400"/>